pnp/PnP-Tools/Solutions/SharePoint.Modernization/README.md

 Report | Content
 ---------|----------
-**ModernizationSiteScanResults.csv** | The main "groupify" report contains one row per site collection epxlaining which sites are ready to "groupify" with which warnings.
+**ModernizationSiteScanResults.csv** | The main "groupify" report contains one row per site collection explaining which sites are ready to "groupify" with which warnings.
 It will also tell which "groupify" blockers it found and provide extensive information on the applied permission model.
-**ModernizationWebScanResults.csv** | Having subsites is a potential "groupify" warning and this report contains "groupify" relevant information about each web.
+**ModernizationWebScanResults.csv** | Having sub sites is a potential "groupify" warning and this report contains "groupify" relevant information about each web.
 This information is also rolled up to the ModernizationSiteScanResults.csv report, so you only need this report if you want to get more details on the found warnings/blockers.
 **ModernizationUserCustomActionScanResults.csv** | When a site is "Groupified" it will get a "modern" home page...and  user custom actions that embed script do not work on modern pages.
 This report contains all the site/web scoped user custom actions that do not work on modern pages.
 This information is also rolled up to the ModernizationSiteScanResults.csv report, so you only need this report if you want to get more details on the actual found user custom actions
 **Error.csv** | If the scan tool encountered errors then these are logged in this file.
 **ScannerSummary.csv** | Logs the number of scanned site collections, webs and list.
 It will also contain information on scan duration and used scanner version.

 ### Scanning SharePoint Online environment - Groupify + Pages scan ###

 Below option is the typical usage of the tool for most customers: you specify the mode, your tenant name and the created client id and secret:

 ```console